 We arrived around 4:00pm on an April Tuesday afternoon to find hoards of cars camping out to snatch up parking spots when hikers returned.
 Although disappointed we wouldn't be doing the Cathedral Rock hike, we were able to visit the Bell Rock area instead (I'm planning a post on that as well!) which served as a suitable alternative if parking is an issue.

-If you only plan to view Cathedral Rock from afar - the Crescent Moon Ranch and surrounding areas offer one of the best spots to do so.
+If you only plan to view Cathedral Rock from afar - the Crescent Moon Picnic Area and surrounding areas offer one of the best spots to do so.
 I snapped the photograph below from a pull off near Crescent Moon Ranch.

 If you're renting a car for your Sedona visit, I'd definitely recommend grabbing an SUV.
 You'll stumble across a number of dirt roads, rocky pulls offs and makeshift parking spaces where the extra clearance can be a huge plus!